U-Abhishek/Road-Segmentation/README.md

 ## Data Processing
-The labels in the above dataset are having multiple classes, The code for converiting all the multy class labels are converted into binary labels is procided in the following  notebook [MultyC_to_BinryC_Convertor .ipynb].\
+The labels in the above dataset are having multiple classes, The code for converiting all the multy class labels are converted into binary labels is procided in the following  notebook [MultyC_to_BinryC_Convertor .ipynb](https://github.com/U-Abhishek/Road-Segmentation/blob/master/MultyC_to_BinryC_Convertor%20.ipynb).\
 ![37](https://user-images.githubusercontent.com/86155658/151662285-649e0a38-e828-43dd-9474-06d4112dac44.png)
 ![37](https://user-images.githubusercontent.com/86155658/151662298-26f3f80d-30e6-42a7-bd62-ce3a53264a5f.png)

 ## Models:
-All the models used are trained form scratch with no pre-trained models.
 ## 1)  Fully Convolutional Networks(FCN):
 One of the first deep learning works for semantic image segmentation, using a fully convolutional network (FCN).
 An FCN includes only convolutional layers, which enables it to take an image of arbitrary size and produce a segmentation map of the same size.